Fuco1/AngularNetteSPA/README.md

 $mutableCosmonaut = new MutableCosmonaut($immutableCosmonaut);
 ```

-Mutable entites allow changes to the data of the underlying entity (via class inheritance) through curated sets of methods (so not any updates are possible, only those which are necessary for the application).
+Mutable entities allow changes to the data of the underlying entity (via class inheritance) through curated sets of methods (so not any updates are possible, only those which are necessary for the application).

 The functions which wish to mutate entities must then explicitly make this apparent through the type of the input argument.
 Of course, a mutable entity can be passed anywhere an immutable one can be passed because we are sure nothing inside the method would change it (it has no access to the mutators... though in PHP this is not enforced by the runtime itself).